KamilRizatdinov/VueMasteryCourses/README.md

 ## Tip#4 (How to get rid of hashtag inside the url):

 You can get rid of hashtag by using made: "history" property inside the new Router().
 This property somehow toggles the Browser's history.pushstate API to change URL without reloading the page.
 [I guess that I need to read about, sound intriguing]

+## Tip#5 (How to implement 404 error in SPA's):

+You can register the route with path: '\*', which will catch all the pages what are not implemented in your logic.